ibm-bluemix-mobile-services/bms-samples-cordova-helloworld/README.md

 You will see a single view application with a "PING BLUEMIX" button.
 When you click this button the application will test the connection from the client to the backend Bluemix application.
 The application uses the ApplicationRoute specified in **index.js** in order to test the connection.
 The application will then display if the connection was successful or unsuccessful.
 In the unsuccessful state an error will be displayed in the Xcode/Android log, as well as in the application.

+> **Note:** Double check the [README instructions](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core) in the core plugin if you run into issues building and running the application.

-***Note: A GET request is made to a protected resource on the Node.js runtime on Bluemix.
+> A GET request is made to a protected resource on the Node.js runtime on Bluemix.
 This code has been provided in the MobileFirst Services Starter boilerplate.
-If the backend application was not created using the MobileFirst Services Starter boilerplate the application will not be able to connect successfully.***
+If the backend application was not created using the MobileFirst Services Starter boilerplate the application will not be able to connect successfully.

 ### Resolve any problems

 Check the following items:

 - Verify that you correctly pasted the route value without the slash at the end.
+- Double check the [README](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core) of the core plugin to ensure your development environment is working.
 - Check the Xcode or Android debug log for more information.
 - Check the status of your App in Bluemix.